khronokernel/Getting-Started-With-OpenCore/README.md

 # UEFI

-**ConnectDrivers**: YES (forces .efi drivers)
+**ConnectDrivers**: YES (forces .efi drivers, change to NO for faster boot times)

 **Drivers**: add your .efi drivers here

 **Protocols**:

-* AppleBootPolicy: NO
+* AppleBootPolicy: NO (ensures APFS compatibility on VMs or legacy Macs)
-* ConsoleControl: NO
+* ConsoleControl: NO (Replaces Console Control protocol with a builtin version, needed for when firmware doens't support text output mode)
-* DataHub: NO
+* DataHub: NO (Reinstalls Data Hub)
-* DeviceProperties: NO
+* DeviceProperties: NO (ensures full compatibility on VMs or legacy Macs)

 **Quirks**:

 * ExitBootServicesDelay: 0 (switch to 5 if running ASUS Z87-Pro with FileVault2)
-* IgnoreInvalidFlexRatio: NO
+* IgnoreInvalidFlexRatio: NO (Fix for when MSR_FLEX_RATIO (0x194) can't be disabled in the BIOS)
-* IgnoreTextInGraphics: NO
+* IgnoreTextInGraphics: NO (Fix for UI corruption when both text and graphics outputs happen)
-* ProvideConsoleGop: NO
+* ProvideConsoleGop: NO (Enables GOP, AptioMemeoryFix already has this)
-* ReleaseUsbOwnership: NO
+* ReleaseUsbOwnership: NO (releases USB controller from firmware driver)
-* RequestBootVarRouting: NO
+* RequestBootVarRouting: NO (redirects AptioMemeoryFix from EFI_GLOBAL_VARIABLE_G to OC_VENDOR_VARIABLE_GUID.
+Needed for when firmware tries to delete boot entiries)
-* SanitiseClearScreen: NO
+* SanitiseClearScreen: NO (fixes High resoltuions displays that display OpenCore in 1024x768)

 ![UEFI](https://i.imgur.com/acZ1PUA.png)